To configure all areas of the system, you need to look under the top-level Settings menu.

 Here’s a worked example: To add a new field to the animal screen to say whether the animal has been tested for kennel cough, create a new additional field and enter the following values:

 Name: KennelCough Label: Kennel Cough Tested?
-Tooltip: Tick this box if the animal has been tested for kennel cough Mandatory: No Searchable: No Type: Yes/No Link: Animal - Additional DisplayIndex: 0
+Tooltip: Tick this box if the animal has been tested for kennel cough Show on new records screen: No Mandatory: No Searchable: No Hidden: No Type: Yes/No Link: Animal - Additional DisplayIndex: 0

 The new field will appear under the Additional tab on the animal screen.